pacc-jean/VORP-EA/README.md

 ## 📄 Pages Overview

-- `Home` — Vision, mission, goals, and welcome message with events
+- `Landing Page` — Trailing Hero with a call to action, Overview of VORP-EA, Statements section[mission, vision, goal], Stories of Resilience, Newsletter signup, Trailing Hero with a call to action
-- `Programs` — Our work and initiatives
+- `Join Us` — Volunteer, Partner with us, Learn&Share
-- `Volunteer` — How to get involved
+- `What We Do` — Programs, Our Work, Our Impact
-- `Donate` — Make a difference
+- `Who We Are` — About us, Our Team, Our History, Our Partners
-- `Contact Us` — Newsletter & communication
+- `Donate` — Donation page with a forms[One-time donation, Recurring donation]
 - `Global Special Events Display` — e.g. Mental Health Awareness Month

 ## ✨ Key Features